 Asana is a tool for teams to track work and get & analyze results.
 You can manage your task or a whole project from the start, including conversations and notifications, which is a perfect solution for people working remotely!

 JIRA is a great solution for managing both dev and marketing teams.
 With it you can monitor sprints and a project’s progress (you have due dates and task statuses).
-Assign projects to individuals and allow the whole team to provide feedback, support each other and control the workflow.
+Assign projects to individuals and allow the whole team to provide feedback, support each other and control the workflow, or even manage the technical debt.
 It’s a great “issue tracker” for sound managers and CTOs.

 Trello is a very easy and friendly free tool for managing tasks and projects.
 It is designed to resemble a board or a clipboard that can be filled with tasks and assigned team members.
 Thanks to Trello, you can prioritize sessions remotely.
 There’s a great “virtual whiteboard” to start the remote brainstorming process.